By-Laws of the Michigan Taxidermist Association

 SECTION II.
 REGULAR MEETINGS

-The summer, fall and winter meetings shall be held at such a place and hour, as the Association shall determine.
+The summer, fall, and winter meetings shall be held at such a place and hour, as the organization shall determine.

 SECTION III.
 EXHIBITION/COMPETITION